Hurricane Ida: Biden promises emergency relief after storm batters eastern US | DW | 02.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The president outlined a comprehensive plan to provide shelter and care to the thousands affected by Hurricane Ida's damage.
-At least 14 people died in New York, New Jersey, and Pennsylvania following the storm.
+At least 20 people died as the remants of the storm hit the northeast.

-At least fourteen deaths were reported as heavy rain from Hurricane Ida battered New York City, Pennsylvania, New Jersey and New England early Thursday.
+At least 20 deaths were reported as heavy rain from Hurricane Ida battered the US Atlantic coast from Maryland to New Englad early Thursday.

 In televised remarks on Thursday, US President Joe Biden detailed the relief plans to be carried out by federal emergency agency FEMA, the National Guard, and the American Red Cross.